 50g grated cheese - mature cheddar is perfect, I like to use a mixture of gruyere and pecorino which is delicious too.

-A tin, approx 20cm diameter or rectangular tin approx 30cm, x 20cm; the AGA portmerion ‘half size’ rectangular baking tray is perfect.
+A tin, approx 20cm diameter or rectangular tin approx 30cm, x 20cm; the Portmeirion for AGA White Baking Tray is perfect.

 1. Roll out the pastry if needed to the thickness of a £1 coin and press into the tin.
 Prick with a fork and chill in the fridge or freezer for a few minutes while you prepare the filling.

 2. In a small bowl, whisk the ricotta gently with a fork until smooth then add the eggs and beat until combined.
 Season with 1/2 tsp salt and freshly ground black pepper.
 Prepare the vegetables as needed - finely slice the leeks, trim the broccoli into small florets or sliced any large stems down the middle, half any thick asparagus spears down the middle and cut into 3 pieces approximately 4 cms long.